sensu/sensu-go-workshop/lessons/operator/08/README.md

 ## Goals

+In this lesson we will learn how to create, configure, and schedule _checks_, and how to select which hosts to run them on, using subscriptions.
+You will learn more detail about how the backend and agents communicate, and how to integrate existing monitoring plugins.
+This lesson is intended for operators of Sensu, and assumes you have [set up a local workshop environment][setup_workshop].

 ## What are Checks?

 In Sensu, *checks* are monitoring jobs that are managed by the Sensu control plane, and executed by Sensu Agents.